MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po_fx_directed_power_down_callback.md

 Register your implementation of this callback function by setting the appropriate member of the [**PO_FX_DEVICE_V3**](ns-wdm-po_fx_device_v3.md) structure and then calling [**PoFxRegisterDevice**](./nf-wdm-pofxregisterdevice.md).

-This callback is invoked after a DRIPS constraint device has been active for at least two consecutive minutes (driver-configurable timeout, default 2 minutes) when the system is in Modern Standby and there is no activator-brokered software activity running.
+This callback is invoked when the system enters DRIPS, not Modern Standby.
+In other words, this callback is invoked after a DRIPS constraint device has been active for at least two consecutive minutes (driver-configurable timeout, default 2 minutes) when the system is in Modern Standby and there is no activator-brokered software activity running.

 When this callback is invoked, the driver typically performs the following high-level tasks: